Iconic Artist Chris DeRubeis Talks About His Abstract Sensualism®

-The genesis began when DeRubeis’ family quickly learned their child had a penchant for art.
+When he was young, DeRubeis’ parents quickly learned their child had a penchant for art.
 His grandfather – an artist turned businessman – gave DeRubeis his first airbrush at age 13 to encourage him.
 The airbrush became DeRubeis’ favorite tool.

-“He got me the brush and gave me a certificate for lessons for a class,” DeRubeis says.
+“He got me the brush and gave me a certificate for lessons,” DeRubeis says.
 “I got to learn how to use the brush and equipment, learned some tricks, and I just went home and practiced with it.”

-At age 16, this passion became a job airbrushing shirts at Six Flags Theme Park in Los Angeles, where he learned to paint quickly and efficiently.
-He continued on this path while enrolled in art school, where DeRubeis earned his keep by creating customized Harley-Davidson gas tanks.
+At age 16, DeRubeis turned this passion into a job airbrushing shirts at Six Flags Theme Park in Los Angeles, where he learned to paint quickly and efficiently.
+He continued on this path by enrolling in art school, where DeRubeis earned his keep by creating customized Harley-Davidson gas tanks.

-This all culminated with the creation of Abstract Sensualism®, an art form that combines sculpture and painting that is nearly two decades strong.
+This all culminated with the creation of Abstract Sensualism®, an art form that combines sculpture and painting that was nearly two decades in the making.

 “I do a lot of abstract [work] and I do a lot of figurative [work], and sometimes I combine the two together,” he says.
 “There are a lot of abstract elements and a lot of my pieces have chemical reactions.”

 As alluring as his style sounds, practicing it isn’t for the faint of heart.
-DeRubeis seals himself in a chamber, using paint and a unique mixture of chemicals known only to him on sheets of metal.
-If one watched him, they would witness scorching fires, freezing temperatures, chemical reactions and sparks flying from grinding metal.
+DeRubeis seals himself in a chamber, using paint and a unique mixture of chemicals known only to him on large sheets of metal.
+If you watched him creating one of his works, you might witness scorching fires, freezing temperatures, chemical reactions, and sparks flying from grinding metal.
 On average, the process takes about three weeks per artwork.

-DeRubeis equips himself with goggles, coveralls, gloves and a breathing mask while in the studio.
+DeRubeis equips himself with goggles, coveralls, gloves, and a breathing mask while in his studio.
 He says these precautions are necessary, as some of the chemicals are quite potent.

 “It’s dangerous stuff,” he says of his process.